saulbustos/PrecioLuz/README.md

 The widget will display the current electricity price.
 The data is obtained for the OMIE web page, and it's parsed using a PHP gateway, so you will hace to take a took into the PrecioLuz-Webservice project, that is required for this app to run.
-NOTE: Remember to change the url var in DummyActivity.java to point YOUR server and path to listado.php file!
+NOTE: Remember to change the url var in DummyActivity.java to point YOUR server and path to listado.php file, and feedUrl for pointing data.txt, in Utility.java! it won't work if you forget this!

 This project is a NetBeans 7 project, written in Java+Android SDK, so if you have all this installed, you're ready to go